Wrapped-Hive/Ethplorer/README.md

 # Ethplorer - Ethereum Tokens Explorer

+---

+Note for Wrapped-hive users: Oracle relies on ethplorer.io API to get transaction data from Ethereum.

+---

 Your friendly gate into the Ethereum tokens world

 Provides API, TOP charts, Ethereum Tokens Index, Widgets for websites.